 Atop the highest point, at1,980 m, embellished by the woods of deodar and ban trees, is the Bahadurpur Fort near Tepra Village in Paragana, about 40 km from Bilaspur.
 Built under the reign of Raja Keshab Sen in 1620 AD, the fort speaks of a past when defending territory was of uttermost importance for the rulers of Bilaspur state.
 From the fort’s vantage point, Naina Devi hill station, the plains near Ropar and hills of Shimla are visible in the distance.
 Due to its elevation, the fort sometimes gets a spray of snow which adds to the mysteries around its ruins.

 A strategically built hilltop fort near Bilaspur still resonates of the glorious past it had.
-Not only does the Satgarh Fort have a very commanding position, the views from the fort ramparts are deep and magnificent but the artefacts, which include idols of five deities and the huge vessels for storage are now preserved at the Bilaspur museum.
+The Satgarh Fort has a very commanding position, the views from the fort ramparts are deep and magnificent.

 Ratanpur fort near Mailthi village on the Brahmapukhar-Jamli road in Bilaspur can be reached by an arduous uphill trek through Khui village.
 The fort has a Devi temple, and the goddess is still worshiped with deep sanctity.